oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   "references": [
   {
     "category": "self",
-    "summary": "A URL that does not resolve with HTTP status code < 400", "url": "http://example.invalid"
+    "summary": "A URL that does not resolve with HTTP status code in the interval between (including) 200 and (excluding) 400.", "url": "http://example.invalid"
   }
 ```

-> The `category` is `self` and a request to that URL does not resolve with a status code less than 400.
+> The `category` is `self` and a request to that URL does not resolve with a status code from the 2xx (Successful) or 3xx (Redirection) class.

 ### 5.3.8 Spell check